Baqend/guide/src/index.md

 For an example where neither `'insert'`, `'update'` nor `'delete'` can reasonably be applied to an event, consider how the last one in a top-10 query result is pushed out when a new contender enters the top-10: While one event represents the insertion of the new contender itself, another event represents the entity leaving the result which was neither inserted, updated nor deleted.
 Consequently, Baqend would deliver this event with a `'none'` operation.
 - **matchType:** indicates how the transmitted entity relates to the query result.
 Every event is delivered with one of the following match types:
-      + `'match'`: the entity matches the query.
     + `'add'`: the entity entered the result set, i.e. it did not match before and is matching now.
     + `'change'`: the entity was updated, but remains a match.
     + `'changeIndex'` (for sorting queries only): the entity was updated and remains a match, but changed its position within the query result.
     + `'remove'`: the entity was a match before, but is not matching any longer.
+    + `'match'`: the entity matches the query (subsumes `'add'`, `'change'` and `'changeIndex'`).
+You will only receive this match type, if you explicitly request it.
 - **initial:** a boolean value indicating whether this event reflects the matching status at query time (`true`) or a recent change data change (`false`).
-- **index** (for sorting queries only): the position of the matching entity in the ordered result (`-1` for non-matching entities).
+- **index** (for sorting queries only): the position of the matching entity in the ordered result (`undefined` for non-matching entities).
 - **date**: server-time from the instant at which the event was generated.